 Earth grounding provides protection from static discharge, transients, and power surges.
-A ground lug is provided on the VWIRE 305 for connection to earth ground, see .
-Minimum 14 AWG ground wire is recommended.
-The earth side of the connection should be to a grounding rod or other grounded device.
+A ground lug is provided on the VWIRE 305 for connection to earth ground.
+At a minimum, 14 AWG ground wire is recommended.
+The earth side of the connection should be connected to a grounding rod or other grounded device.